How Do I Choose The Right Inpatient Rehab?

 - Does the facility allow patients to contact relatives or friends during treatment?

 Getting treatment for an alcohol use disorder or other substance use disorder may be intimidating at first, but remember that you are not alone.
 The first step after realizing you need treatment is to explore treatment options.
-Contact a dedicated and caring treatment provider to talk about rehab options today.
+Contact a treatment provider to talk about rehab options today.